openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 These conversions never cause runtime errors.

+Numeric casting conversion of an operand of type *double* to target type *float* is performed in compliance with the IEEE 754 rounding rules.

+A double NaN is converted to a float NaN.

+A double infinity is converted to the same-signed floating-point infinity.
+This conversion can lose precision or range, resulting in the following:

+-  Float zero from a nonzero double; and
+-  Float infinity from a finite double.

+A numeric casting conversion of a *floating-point* type operand to types *short*, *byte*, or *char* is performed in the following two steps:

+- First, the casting conversion to *int* is done;
+- Then, the *int* operand is casted to the target type.

+A numeric casting conversion of a *floating-point* type operand to target types *long* or *int* is performed by the following rules:

+- If the operand is *NaN*, then the result is 0 (zero).
+- If the operand is positive infinity, or if the operand is too large for the target type, then the result is the largest representable value of the target type.
+- If the operand is negative infinity, or if the operand is too small for the target type, then the result is the smallest representable value of the target type.
+- Otherwise, the result is the value that rounds toward zero by using IEEE 754 '*round-toward-zero*' mode.

 |

 .. _Narrowing Reference Casting Conversions:

 Narrowing Reference Casting Conversions
 =======================================

 A *narrowing reference casting conversion* converts an expression of a supertype (superclass or superinterface) to a subclass or subinterface:

 .. index::
    casting conversion